What academies, free schools and colleges should publish online

 - free schools, including studio schools and university technical colleges (UTCs)

 - sixth-form colleges

 This guide gives an overview of the information that the Department for Education (DfE) recommends that you publish on your website if you are one of these types of schools or colleges.

-If you’re not an academy or college, see guidance on what schools maintained by the local authority must publish online.
+If you’re a school maintained by the local authority, see guidance on what maintained schools must publish online.

 School or college contact details

 - postal address of your school or college